hpc-carpentry/hpc-carpentry.github.io/_posts/2020/11/2020-11-12-hpccarpentry-lesson-development.md

 authors: ["Alan O'Cais", "Peter Steinbach"]
 date: 2020-11-12
 time: "00:10:00"
-teaser: ""
+teaser: "Thinking about the practical application of Bloom's Taxonomy"
-tags: ["Community", "Lesson development]
+tags: ["Community", "Lesson development"]
 ---

 Together with CodeRefinery ([1]), we helped to organise